Skip to main content

 The letter must articulate how a disruption at any point in this axis ∞ from the hypothalamus’s release of Gonadotropin-Releasing Hormone (GnRH) to the pituitary’s secretion of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH), to the gonads’ production of testosterone or estrogen ∞ has far-reaching systemic consequences.

 By explaining this intricate feedback loop, the physician can demonstrate that the patient’s symptoms are predictable outcomes of a systemic failure.
 This provides a powerful scientific rationale for why accommodations are not merely helpful, but are a critical component of managing a complex physiological condition.
-It shows that the source of the is deep-seated within the body’s core regulatory architecture.
+It shows that the source of the functional limitation is deep-seated within the body’s core regulatory architecture.

 Central Dysregulation and Its Peripheral Consequences